SFU-CMPT-201/lecture-notes/04-scheduling.md

         * We preempt and run a process from priority 2 queue.
         * We repeat this and go back to pick a process from priority 0 and then priority 1 queues.
           However, we stop there and don't run a process from priority 2 queue.
-        * So we go back to pick a process from priority 0 queue.
+        * We then go back to pick a process from priority 0 queue again.
 However, we stop there and don't run a process from priority 1 queue.
         * If we repeat the above steps, we give more CPU time for priority 0 queue than priority 1 queue, and also more CPU time for priority 1 queue than priority 2 queue.
 * When we pick a process from each queue, we also use a scheduling algorithm.
 We do not need to use